-Protein-Ligand docking calculations: All molecular modelling was performed with the module Glide within Schrödinger's Maestro modelling suite [24],[25],[26].
-Coordinates for CTB were obtained from the Protein Data Bank (3CHB) for the closed conformation and from a representative frame of our HREMD trajectory of the GM1/CTB complex for the open conformation.
-Where necessary, coordinates for missing atoms were added according to known protein chemistry and sidechain protonation was optimized for neutral pH.
-A short energy minimization was run using the OPLS3 force field, converging heavy atoms to a RMSD of 0.3 Å. The receptor grid was then calculated, centering on the centroid of GM1 and with a length of 30 Å in order to encompass all subsites.
-Three-dimensional structures of all ligands were generated using a conformational search, implementing Monte-Carlo torsional sampling, keeping only unique structures (RMSD > 0.5 Å) and eliminating all structure with an energy 21 kJ mol-1 greater than the lowest energy structure.
-All resulting structures were then energy minimized using conjugate gradient minimization, converging on a threshold of 0.05 kJ mol-1 Å-1.
-For each ligand, the 10 lowest energy conformations were used to initiate docking.
-The docking consisted of further conformer sampling (generation of ring conformations switched off, to avoid potential generation of distorted galactopyranose ring conformations out of the well-known low energy range around the 4C1 conformation), docking and then energy minimization.
-Conformers were generated with 4x enhanced sampling and, during docking, the nonbonded term of the potential energy function was softened for nonpolar ligand atoms (charge < |0.15|) by applying a scaling factor of 0.8.
-Finally, energy minimization was performed using implicit solvent with a distance dependent dielectric constant of 4.
+All molecular modeling was performed with the module Glide within Schrödinger's Maestro modeling suite.
+[24,25,26] Coordinates for CTB were obtained from the Protein Data Bank (3CHB) for the closed conformation and from a representative frame of our HREMD trajectory of the GM1/CTB complex for the open conformation.
+Where necessary, coordinates for missing atoms were added according to known protein chemistry and side chain protonation was optimized for neutral pH.
+A short energy minimization was run by using the OPLS3 force field, converging heavy atoms to a RMSD of 0.3 Å. The receptor grid was then calculated, centering on the centroid of GM1 and with a length of 30 Å to encompass all subsites.
+Three-dimensional structures of all ligands were generated by using a conformational search, implementing Monte-Carlo torsional sampling, keeping only unique structures (RMSD > 0.5 Å) and eliminating all structures with an energy 21 kJ mol-1 greater than the lowest energy structure.
+All resulting structures were then energy minimized by using conjugate gradient minimization, converging on a threshold of 0.05 kJ mol-1 Å-1.
+For each ligand, the ten lowest energy conformations were used to initiate docking.
+The docking consisted of further conformer sampling (generation of ring conformations switched off, to avoid potential generation of distorted galactopyranose ring conformations out of the wellknown low energy range around the 4C1 conformation), docking, and then energy minimization.
+Conformers were generated with $4\times$ enhanced sampling and, during docking, the non-bonded term of the potential energy function was softened for nonpolar ligand atoms (charge < |0.15|) by applying a scaling factor of 0.8.
+Finally, energy minimization was performed by using implicit solvent with a distance dependent dielectric constant of 4.